 Nunthorpe Academy gained Teaching School status in 2014 and formed an alliance - known as the North East Schools Teaching Alliance - with local Primary and Secondary schools.
 Currently there are 8 Primary partners and 2 Secondary partners.
-The work of the alliance has focused on Initial Teacher Training (ITT), Continued Professional and Leadership Development (CPLD) and School to School Support (S2SS).
+The work of the alliance has mainly focussed on Initial Teacher Training (ITT), working as a School Direct Lead School in partnership with Northumbria University.
+There has also been some Continued Professional and Leadership Development (CPLD) in the form of our 'Inspiring Women' project funded by the Equality & Diversity Fund.

-The fifth cohort of initial teacher trainees started the School Direct course in September 2019.
-There are 11 Secondary trainees (3 English, 2 Maths, 2 History, 1 Physics, 1 Geography, 1 Computer Science and 1 Design Technology), and 8 Primary trainees.
-The alliance works in partnership with Northumbria University and the course leads to Qualified Teacher Status (QTS) and PGCE qualifications.
+The sixth cohort of initial teacher trainees started the School Direct course in September 2020.
+There are 10 Secondary trainees (3 English, 1 Maths, 1 Biology, 2 History, 2 Computer Science and 1 Art & Design), and 5 Primary trainees.
+The course leads to Qualified Teacher Status (QTS) and PGCE qualifications.
 Recruitment has grown over the years and retention / employment rates are strong.